What is responsive design?

 Responsive design ensures that your content adapts to different devices and screen sizes, enhancing usability and engagement for users.
 Let's dive into what responsive design entails and how it can benefit your Candu experiences!

-In Candu, you can either create one version that utilizes Candu’s responsive controls, flexible view layouts, and scalable components to create a consistent and optimized experience for users across all devices.
+You can utilize Candu’s responsive controls to create one version that's optimized across all devices.
 Alternatively, you can create separate versions for desktop, tablet, and mobile and hide/display each version on the relevant device!
 Either way, you're improving usability and increasing user adoption.

 Check out our guides on using Candu's responsive controls to...